minimul/generator-chrome-extension/readme.md

 Maintainer: [Jimmy Moon](https://github.com/ragingwind)

+## Background
+This fork of Chrome Extension Generator is strictly for developing extensions using SASS via `grunt watch`.
+Coffeescript is optional but is supported.
+At the time this fork of the [official Yeoman generator](git@github.com:yeoman/generator-chrome-extension.git) was modified there was not support for `grunt watch`.

 ## Getting Started
 - First make a new directory, and `cd` into it: mkdir my-new-chrome-extension && cd $_
-- Install the generator: `npm install -g generator-chrome-extension`
+- Install the generator: `npm install -g git+ssh://git@github.com:minimul/generator-chrome-extension.git`
 - Run: `yo chrome-extension`, optionally passing an extension name: yo chrome-extension [extension-name]

 ## Options